Adult Mouth-to-Mask Ventilation

 - Give 30 high-quality chest compressions.

 - Seal the mask against the person’s face by placing four fingers of one hand across the top of the mask and the thumb of the other hand along the bottom edge of the mask .

-- Using the fingers of your hand on the bottom of the mask, open the airway using head-tilt or chin-lift.
+- Using the fingers of your hand on the bottom of the mask, open the airway using the head-tilt/chin-lift maneuver.
 (Do not do this if you suspect the person may have a neck injury) .